emacsmirror/hotdesk/README.md

 However as it won't be assigned a `personal` label, it won't appear in the frame's buffer list, nor be offered for selection when switching frame buffers.
-It will naturally move out of scope as you continue working in the frame, or you can hide it immediately with `C-c C-k -`.
+It will naturally move out of scope as you continue working in the frame, or you can hide it immediately with `C-c C-d -`.